VictorSuciu/Graphing-Calculator/README.md

 | Trig Functions | <ul><li>**sin()**</li><li>**cos()**</li><li>**tan()**</li><li>**arcsin()**</li><li>**arccos()**</li><li>**arctan()**</li></ul> |
 | Other Functions | <ul><li>**log()** (base 10 only)</li><li>**abs()** (absolute value)</li><li>**sqrt()** (squre root)</li></ul> |
 | Constants | <ul><li>**pi**</li><li>**e**</li></ul> |

+## Key Features

+#### Order of Operations

+All PEMDAS rules, including parentheses, are taken into account.
+There is no limit to how many nested parentheses and functions can exist in a user's equation.

+#### Navigation Controls

+The graph plane can be moved in any direction using the circular navigation pad, and can be zoomed in and out using the +/- buttons.